 Scene.ProcessEvents activates animating VRML/X3D models (you

 can remove it if you know that your level is, and always will be, static).

-The level is added to the scene manager.
-The level is also set as the MainScene of scene manager, this means that some central settings (like initial camera position, initial headlight status and such) can be obtained from this scene.
+The model is added to the viewport.
+The model is also set as the MainScene, this means that some central settings (like initial camera position, initial headlight status and such) can be obtained from this scene.

-To control the initial camera view, one option is to use the SceneManager.RequiredCamera.SetView method.
+Set the camera by code: use the Viewport.Camera.SetView method.
 This takes three vectors — position, look direction and look up vector.
 Simply add the CastleVectors unit to your uses clause, and call this:

 Viewpoint using the

 or by setting the camera in Blender before exporting this X3D file.

 then the camera will be auto-detected to look at the world bounding box.

 To can also control the navigation ("how does the camera change based on input"):